 On September 28, 2017, Invensas Corporation filed a complaint against Samsung Electronics Co., Ltd. and Samsung Austin Semiconductor, LLC (collectively, "Samsung") in the U.S. District Court for the District of Delaware.
 The complaint alleges that Samsung infringes U.S. Patent Nos.
-6,232,231 and 6,849,946 and requests, among other things, that Samsung be ordered to pay compensatory damages.
+6,232,231 and 6,849,946 and requested, among other things, that Samsung be ordered to pay compensatory damages.
 On December 19, 2017, Samsung filed an Answer and Affirmative Defenses.
-A claim construction hearing is scheduled for October 10, 2018, and a jury trial is scheduled to begin on November 18, 2019.